Philip Nitschke

 Philip Haig Nitschke (/ˈnɪtʃkɪ/; born 8 August 1947) is an Australian humanist, author, former physician, and founder and director of the pro-euthanasia group Exit International.
 He campaigned successfully to have a legal euthanasia law passed in Australia's Northern Territory and assisted four people in ending their lives before the law was overturned by the Government of Australia.
 Nitschke was the first doctor in the world to administer a legal, voluntary, lethal injection, after which the patient activated the syringe using a computer.

-Nitschke states that he and his group are regularly subject to harassment by authorities.
-In 2015, Nitschke burned his medical practising certificate in response to what he saw as onerous conditions that violated his right to free speech, imposed on him by the Medical Board of Australia.
-Nitschke has been referred to in the media as "Dr Death" or "the Elon Musk of assisted suicide".
+In 2015, the Medical Board of Australia (AHPRA) permanently suspended Nitschke's registration as a doctor due to "professional misconduct and unprofessional conduct".
+Nitschke has been referred to in the media as "Dr Death".
+Former UN medical director Michael Irwin branded him “totally irresponsible” for telling people how to obtain drugs that could help them end their own lives, and relatives of people who took their lives after contact with Exit International have denounced Nitschke, saying their loved ones were not in a rational state of mind at the time.

 Early life and education

 Nitschke was born in 1947 in Ardrossan, South Australia, the son of school teachers Harold and Gweneth (Gwen) Nitschke.

+As described in the partly autobiographical book Killing Me Softly, Nitschke, at age 16, was molested by a couple with whom he was boarding.
+He took revenge by cutting their dog's throat with a knife.

 Nitschke studied physics at the University of Adelaide, gaining a PhD from Flinders University in laser physics in 1972.

 Rejecting a career in the sciences, he instead travelled to the Northern Territory to take up work with the Aboriginal land rights activist Vincent Lingiari and the Gurindji at Wave Hill.
-After the hand-back of land by the prime minister, Gough Whitlam, Nitschke became a Northern Territory Parks and Wildlife ranger.
+After the hand-back of land by the prime minister Gough Whitlam, Nitschke became a Northern Territory Parks and Wildlife ranger.
 However, after badly injuring his subtalar joint, which effectively finished his career as a ranger, he began studying for a medical degree.
-In addition to having long been interested in studying medicine he has suffered from hypochondria most of his adult life and futilely hoped with his medical studies to educate himself out of the problem.
+In addition to having long been interested in studying medicine, he has suffered from hypochondria most of his adult life and futilely hoped with his medical studies to educate himself out of the problem.

-He graduated from the University of Sydney Medical School in 1989.
+Nitschke graduated from the University of Sydney Medical School in 1989.